DoniJoao/DoniJoao/README.md

 ### Hi 👋, I'm John Peter Doni (this is my name in native english Haha)!

-* Future Back-End Developer.
-I love creating databases, operational logic, establishing rules, producing/adhering to documentation, and of course, making solutions work regardless of appearances.

 * I studied Information Management and Information Technology (ITG) for two years from 2019 to 2021.

 * I'm currently studying Multiplatform Software Development (MSD) from 2023.

-* My curiosity about technology began with games; I taught myself to read and listen in English.
+* I taught myself to read and listen in English.

-* After games, I became interested in computers, and before I knew it, I was already trying to understand how every device that receives and transmits information works, thinking about how I could improve processes and deliver valuable tools for people's daily lives.

 * I'm fascinated by open-source technologies, I use Linux and various open-source tools.